 Yet, beyond these updates, actual SEO performance may be determined by the presence of another, hidden competitor – one that most SEOs still haven’t paid as much attention to as they should.

-It’s Google’s own universal rank types, also known as "search features".
-News, Images, Videos, Local Listings and other specialized SERP units play a huge role in determining the performance of sites – especially those that are transactional in nature.
+It’s Google’s own search features, also known as SERP Features, like News, Images, Videos, Local Listings and other specialized SERP units that play a huge role in determining the performance of sites – especially those that are transactional in nature.

 At seoClarity, we track and analyze the changes in Google and visibility for billions of pages across the globe.
-Looking only at the data in the U.S., we typically see over 20% of keywords containing images within in the results.
+Looking only at the data in the U.S., at the time of this post in 2019, we typically saw about 20% of keywords containing images within in the results.

 Imagine our surprise when our alerting systems started flashing red all at the same time.
 A major change in rankings occurred, but it was not due to an algorithm update – at least not in the traditional sense.